Sampandu/Stocks-port/README.md

 ## To run this locally:

-1. Go to https://github.com/Sampandu/TTP-FS-server and follow the instructions in the readme to run the server locally.
+1. Go to https://github.com/Sampandu/Stocks-port-server and follow the instructions in the readme to run the server locally.
-2. Clone this repo (TTP-FS)
+2. Clone this repo (Stocks-port)
 3. npm install
 4. npm run start-dev